 This charge is applied when a weapon is used, attempted to be used, or threatened to be used against the complainant.
 It carries a maximum of 10 years in prison.

-If an assault results in an injury to the complainant, this charge is often applied.
+If an assault results in an injury to the complainant which interferes with the health and comfort of the person and is more than merely transient or trifling in nature, this charge is often applied.
 It carries a maximum of 10 years in prison.

 The decision to proceed with charges lies solely with the Crown Attorney, not the complainant.

-When facing domestic assault charges, a bail hearing is usually held, regardless of previous convictions, to prevent potential risks.
+When facing domestic assault charges, a bail hearing is typically held, regardless of previous convictions, to prevent potential risks.